 In 2014, there were many reports of some serious data breaches related to the customers’ credit and debit cards.
 Major retailer, Target reported that 40 million debit and credit card numbers had been stolen during the holiday shopping time in 2013.
-Throughout 2014, there were many other security breaches (Neiman Marcus, Michaels, PF Changs, UPS, Home Depot) that were mostly related to debit and credit card information of customers.
-There were cases where payment card information, such as names, payment card numbers and expiration dates, were compromised.
+Throughout 2014, there were many other security breaches (Neiman Marcus, Michaels, PF Changs, UPS, Home Depot) that were mostly related to the debit and credit card information of customers.
+There were cases where payment card information, such as names, payment card numbers, and expiration dates, were compromised.
 Even the nation’s largest bank, JP Morgan Chase wasn’t spared when the bank disclosed the extent of the breach in a filing in early October 2014 with the Securities and Exchange Commission.
 The breach had occurred in June and July.
-Even though sensitive bank information–account numbers, passwords, social security numbers and birthdates–were not part of the breach, it did affect customers that used Chase web and mobile services.
+Even though sensitive bank information–account numbers, passwords, social security numbers, and birthdates–were not part of the breach, it did affect customers that used Chase web and mobile services.
 In 2015, banks are working towards creating a more secure technology.
-More emphasis is being laid on the new EMV ((Europay, MasterCard and Visa) debit cards.
+More emphasis is being laid on the new EMV ((Europay, MasterCard, and Visa) debit cards.

 But what exactly makes EMV safe?

-The EMV technology uses microprocessor chip to encrypt transaction information.
-It is used to protect consumers and reduce the costs of any frauds.
+The EMV technology uses a microprocessor chip to encrypt transaction information.
+It is used to protect consumers and reduce the costs of any fraud.
 Unlike magnetic-stripe cards, every time an EMV card is used for payment, the card chip creates a unique transaction code that cannot be used again.
 Even though EMV technology will not prevent data breaches from occurring, it will definitely make it much harder.
 Increased adoption of EMV will significantly reduce fraud and create more confidence amongst customers.

 4. Banking Services through Various Non-Banking Outlets

 It will not be surprising to say that the biggest competition that banks might be facing during 2015 will not be from other banks but from non-banks like Tech companies (PayPal, Google, Amazon), Telecom Companies (AT&T, T-Mobile) or even Wholesale/retail stores (Costco, Wal-Mart).
 But a complete replacement of banking functions by these industries seems like a distant dream.
-The boundaries between various industries will get thinner if banking services through non-banking outlets becomes popular.
+The boundaries between various industries will get thinner if banking services through non-banking outlets become popular.
 T-Mobile has already created a stir by introducing the prepaid checking account called ‘Mobile Money’.
-The T-Mobile Visa Prepaid Card can be used to make online, phone and mail order purchases, worldwide.
+The T-Mobile Visa Prepaid Card can be used to make online, phone, and mail order purchases, worldwide.
 Such innovations will raise competition for banks, especially when they are still trying to adapt to the ‘new digital revolution’.

 5. Advance Customer Analytics

-Banks are gradually getting an image makeover and this effort will only be worth it if customers are guaranteed the safety and promptness in banking services.
-Whether this shift will bring down cost for banks or not is another question altogether.
+Banks are gradually getting an image makeover and this effort will only be worth it if customers are guaranteed the safety and promptness of banking services.
+Whether this shift will bring down costs for banks or not is another question altogether.
 The new technologies will come with a price too.
 One would think that since banks will get digital, efficiency might get a bit compromised.
 Updating technology will definitely be expensive and competition especially by non-banks could get intense.
 Moreover, with technology, banks would also need to digitize their employees and not just the branch.
 The employment part of the banking sector could be a cause of serious concern.
-There could be elimination of banking jobs and closure of many branches as banking sector gets more digital, simply because more customers would conduct their banking online or through phone.
+There could be the elimination of banking jobs and the closure of many branches as the banking sector gets more digital, simply because more customers would conduct their banking online or through the phone.
 In 2014, Lloyds Banking Group announced in London that it would eliminate 9000 jobs and close 150 branches over the next 3 years in a digital push.
-It would be interesting to note how banks go branchless and create a more secure banking relationship with its customers.
+It would be interesting to note how banks go branchless and create a more secure banking relationship with their customers.
 However, this is a transitional phase and any opinion on the above questions could ruin the surprise!

 © 2015 Deena Zaidi.
 All rights reserved.